 DELP's Credit Facility was established with a Canadian chartered bank that is structured as a revolving demand loan, with a tiered interest rate schedule that varies based on DELP's net debt to cash flow ratio, as defined in the Credit Facility.
-On July 31, 2013, the interest rate structure of DELP's credit facility was amended, increasing the interest rate on loans or letters of credit to the bank's prime lending rate plus

-3.5%; or, for bankers' acceptances, to the bank's then prevailing bankers' acceptance rate plus 4.5%.
-The amended agreement provides for a standby fee of 0.55% on unused amounts under the credit facility.
-At December 31, 2014, DELP had drawn \$62.0 million against the Credit Facility.
+Under the Credit Facility, the interest rate on loans or letters of credit is equal to the bank's prime lending rate plus 3.5%; and, for bankers' acceptances, is equal to the bank's then prevailing bankers' acceptance rate plus 4.5%.
+The Credit Facility provides for a standby fee of 0.55% on unused amounts under the Credit Facility.
+At December 31, 2015, DELP had drawn \$59.2 million against the Credit Facility.

 The Company has assigned a limited recourse guarantee of its units in DELP as security pursuant to the Credit Facility.
 The Credit Facility is subject to certain covenants, including maintenance of minimum levels of working capital.
-At December 31, 2014, the Company was in compliance with all such covenants.
+At December 31, 2015, the Company was in compliance with all such covenants.